-Contracts to initiate ephemeral stream-flow monitoring within the Big Chino Sub-basin
+Contract to initiate geophysical data collection within the Big Chino Sub-basin

 The City of Prescott water service area is located within the Prescott Active Management Area (PrAMA) and also extends into the Town of Chino Valley, the Reservation of the Yavapai-Prescott Indian Tribe, and some surrounding unincorporated areas of Yavapai County.
 The City of Prescott is the only designated water provider in the PrAMA with a 100-year Assured Water Supply.